BTCPrivateClassic/BTCPrivateClassic/README.md

 What will happen if BTCP is set live before BTCPrivate Classic?
 ---------------------------------------------------------------------------
-- BTCPrivate Classic development will be stopped
+- BTCPrivate Classic development will be stopped.
+- The intention is not to replace BTCP but to serve as a backup in the case thst the BTCP development is delayed again for another

 What is BTCPrivate Classic project planning?
 --------------------------------------------